Last Updated: September 23, 2025

 United States of America

-💰 Compare Max Weinberg's Net Worth
+1. What Is Max Weinberg's Net Worth And Salary?

-What is Max Weinberg's Net Worth and Salary?
+What Is Max Weinberg's Net Worth and Salary?

 Early Life

-Max Weinberg was born on April 13, 1951 in Newark, New Jersey to Jewish parents Ruth, a high school P.E. teacher, and Bertram, a lawyer.
-He has three sisters named Patty, Abby, and Nancy.
+Max Weinberg was born on April 13, 1951, in Newark, New Jersey.
+He is the son of Jewish parents: Ruth, a high school P.E. teacher, and Bertram, a lawyer.
+Max has three sisters named Patty, Abby, and Nancy.
 Weinberg got into music early on in his life, with his parents taking him to Broadway shows starting when he was only two.
-After seeing Elvis Presley and drummer D. J. Fontana perform on "The Milton Berle Show" when he was five, Weinberg realized he wanted to become a drummer.
+After seeing Elvis Presley and drummer D.J.
+Fontana perform on "The Milton Berle Show" when he was five, Weinberg realized he wanted to become a drummer.
 He subsequently began playing at the age of six.
-When he was seven, Weinberg became a local star after performing at a bar mitzvah with Herbie Zane's band.
+When he was seven, Max became a local star after performing at a bar mitzvah with Herbie Zane's band.

 Bruce Springsteen and the E Street Band

 While attending Seton Hall in 1974, Weinberg and his band provided support to Springsteen and the E Street Band during a concert at the school.
-A little later, after Springsteen lost his dummer Ernest Carter, Weinberg decided to audition for the E Street Band as the new drummer.
+A little later, after Springsteen lost his drummer, Ernest Carter, Weinberg decided to audition for the E Street Band as the new drummer.
 Winning the position, he dropped out of college only six credits shy of his degree.
-This ended up working in Weinberg's favor, as he quickly rose to fame with the E Street Band, becoming renowned for his powerful, controlled beat and laser-focused work ethic.
-Early on, he recorded such albums as "Born to Run" and "Darkness on the Edge of Town," and embarked on tours with the band.
+This ended up working in Max's favor, as he quickly rose to fame with the E Street Band, becoming renowned for his powerful, controlled beat and laser-focused work ethic.
+Early on, he recorded such albums as "Born to Run" and "Darkness on the Edge of Town," and he embarked on tours with the band.
 However, in 1980, Weinberg fell into a slump; losing some of his time-keeping abilities, he also suffered from tendinitis that required multiple hand operations.
 With some assistance from jazz drummer Joe Morello, he was able to bounce back the following year during Springsteen's River Tour.
-By 1984, Weinberg had fully recovered, and had one of his greatest successes with the release of the album "Born in the U.S.A."
+By 1984, Max had fully recovered and had one of his greatest successes with the release of the album "Born in the U.S.A."

 Although he had a reduced role on Springsteen's 1987 album "Tunnel of Love," Weinberg was fully present on the subsequent Tunnel of Love Express tour.
 He also participated in the Human Rights Now! tour, a global tour of 20 benefit concerts held on behalf of Amnesty International.
 A year after this, in 1989, Springsteen announced the dissolution of his E Street Band.
-Despondent from the news, Weinberg turned to other career pursuits, offering motivational corporate seminars and founding his own record company, Hard Ticket Entertainment.
+Despondent from the news, Max turned to other career pursuits, offering motivational corporate seminars and founding his own record company, Hard Ticket Entertainment.
 He also played at bar mitzvahs.
 In 1999, a decade after its dissolution, the E Street Band got back together for a reunion tour.
 Later, in 2002, the E Street Band recorded "The Rising," its first studio album in 18 years.
 Weinberg went on to record the albums "Magic" and "Working on a Dream" with the band; he continued to tour as well.
 In 2014, he was inducted into the Rock and Roll Hall of Fame as part of the E Street Band.

 Conan O'Brien Shows

 Following a chance meeting with new "Late Night" talk show host Conan O'Brien in 1993, Weinberg was given an audition for a spot on the show.
 He subsequently put together the Max Weinberg 7, which went on to become the official house band of "Late Night with Conan O'Brien."
-In addition to performing with his band on the show every night, Weinberg served as the show's music director.
-He also became increasingly involved in O'Brien's comedy sketches, growing into a bonafide television celebrity over the years.
+In addition to performing with his band on the show every night, Max served as the show's music director.
+He also became increasingly involved in O'Brien's comedy sketches, growing into a bona fide television celebrity over the years.
 In 2000, Weinberg's stature became even greater when he effectively became O'Brien's new sidekick following the departure of Andy Richter.

 Weinberg moved with O'Brien to "The Tonight Show with Conan O'Brien" in 2009.
 However, his role as bandleader on the new program was short-lived, as hosting and time-slot conflicts resulted in O'Brien's ousting from NBC in early 2010.